Kane plays down form worries

 "I set a standard for myself and I want to reach that standard every game I play.
 I don't think my game has dipped."

-Kane and England were held goalless by Croatia in a 0-0 UEFA Nations League draw in Rijeka on Saturday (NZDT).
+Kane and England were held goalless by Croatia in a 0-0 UEFA Nations League draw in Rijeka on Saturday (AEDT).

 While he believes he is still at his best, Kane said he understood why he was being questioned.